-Culture Stories is a television series showcasing the vitality of Indigenous Cultures.
-It is broadcast nationally on the PBS affiliated channel FNX – First Nations Experience, with a broadcast reach surpassing 65 Million households across the country.
+Culture Stories is a national broadcast television and web series showcasing the vitality of Indigenous Cultures today through storytelling rooted in the preservation, perpetuation, and celebration of our cultural practices, traditions, arts, songs, and overall indigeneity.
+It currently airs on the PBS affiliated channel FNX – First Nations Experience, with a broadcast reach surpassing 73 Million households across the country.

-New episodes of Culture Story are currently in production.
-These stories highlight the history of participating tribal nations, communities and community members with a showcase on where they are today, where they have come from, and the interconnectedness of tribal stories and knowledge.
+New episodes of Culture Stories are currently in production.
+These programs highlight the history of participating tribal nations, communities, and community members with a showcase on where they are today, where they have come from, and the interconnectedness of tribal stories and knowledge.

-Featured communities include Navajo Nation, Crow Nation, Central Council Tlingit and Haida Indian Tribes of Alaska, Tsimshian Nation, Fernandeño Tataviam Amarin, Chumash, Tongva, Tigua, Maya, Hopi, and more.Watch Culture Stories on YouTube Watch Culture Stories on Vimeo Watch Culture Stories on FNX
+Featured communities include Navajo Nation, Crow Nation, Central Council Tlingit and Haida Indian Tribes of Alaska, Tsimshian Nation, Fernandeño Tataviam, Chumash, Tongva, Tigua, Maya, Hopi, and more.Watch Culture Stories on YouTube Watch Culture Stories on Vimeo Watch Culture Stories on FNX

 The Culture Story of Crow Fair 2018 is currently aired as an intersitial nationally on FNX and is most representative of the vision for our storytelling.